 Dordan Manufacturing was started by Edwin and Vivian Slavin in 1961 and incorporated in 1962.
 Beginning as a contract packager that also manufactured skin packaging and small volume single-sheet vacuum forming, Dordan transitioned into plastic thermoforming in the late 1960's.

 In the early 1970's Edwin's son Daniel came into the business, taking over for his father in 1974.
-Once Edwin retired in the late 1970's, Daniel began moving the company in a more progressive direction, which took us into the introduction of CAM/CNC produced tooling, early utilization of microprocessor based thermoformers and a commitment to outstanding quality.
-In the early 1990's Dordan left its home on Elston Avenue in Chicago for greener pastures, moving about 50 miles northwest to Woodstock, Illinois.
+Once Edwin retired, Daniel began moving the company in a more progressive direction that took us into the introduction of CAM/CNC produced tooling, early utilization of microprocessor based thermoformers, and a commitment to outstanding quality.
+In the early 1990's, Dordan moved from Chicago to Woodstock, IL, expanding into a 50,000 square-foot facility.

-In April 2013, in conjuncture with its 50th anniversary, Dordan achieved ISO 9001:2008 certification for the design, manufacture and distribution of thermoformed packaging and products.
-Dordan looks forward to continued process improvements and providing customers with high-quality thermoformed product and packaging solutions that meets their expectations.
+In April 2013, in conjuncture with its 50th anniversary, Dordan achieved ISO 9001:2008 certification for the design, manufacture, and distribution of custom thermoformed packaging.
+In February 2017, Dordan attained certification for ISO 9001:2015.